amiika/ziffers-paper/ziffers.md

 # Conclusion and future work

 In this paper, we have presented a novel numeric notation and a pattern language usable in a live coding context.
 The presented notation is designed as a bridge from the old to the new, linking and facilitating exploration between different forms of computer and staff-based musical notation; from pitch-based staff writing to generative and improvised performance.
 The Ziffers notation is designed to be platform independent, making it possible to share generative melodies and patterns between different live coding languages and more traditional composition tools.
-Even though Ziffers as a language is expressive enough to describe complex musical sequences using mathematical and generative operations, profound and meaningful interaction is still to be found in the link between Ziffers and the underlying logic and flow of live coding interfaces implementing it.
+Even though Ziffers as a language is expressive enough to describe complex musical sequences using mathematical and generative operations, profound and meaningful interaction is still to be found in the link between Ziffers and the underlying logic and flow of the live coding interfaces implementing it.
 Further experimentation is still needed to find the perfect balance between the proposed numbered notation and different live coding languages.

 For now, Sonic Pi is the only fully supported platform for Ziffers.
 Due to a planned change from Ruby to Elixir programming language, the current implementation might become unsupported in the future.
 By then, the implementation needs to be rewritten, but it has also already served its purpose as an exploratory medium for prototyping numbered notation in live coding.
 It is also always possible to use Ziffers with the latest *Sonic Pi* version with the *Ruby* support.